andrius-kucka/voting-app/README.md

-<p align="center">  Home Assignment - to deploy Example Voting App with Terraform to AWS</p>
+<h1 align="center">  Home Assignment - to deploy Example Voting App with Terraform to AWS</h1>

 #### Instructions on how to install voting application: